DataTalksClub/machine-learning-zoomcamp/README.md

 * [Introduction to NumPy](https://mlbookcamp.com/article/numpy)

-## Appendix C: Introduction to Pandas
+## Appendix D: Introduction to Pandas

 * The main data structures in Pandas: DataFrame and Series
 * Accessing rows and columns of a DataFrame